 Bambolina Team Brings Casual Asian Street Food to Salem

-Larry Leibowitz will be the first to tell you that Kokeshi, the new Asian-influenced restaurant he is opening with partner Tim Haigh, is not authentic.
+Larry Leibowitz will be the first to tell you that Kokeshi, the new Asian-influenced restaurant he has opened with partner Tim Haigh, is not authentic.

 “We’re doing our own take, blending Asian style flavors with classic American preparations and our own casual whimsical spin,” he says.
 It’s the same approach the pair takes with Bambolina, their first collaboration, located just around the corner.
 At the “neo-Neapolitan” pizzeria, pies are made using imported Italian flour in an imported Italian oven – then topped with whimsical combinations like clam chowder.

-The menu at Kokeshi (pronounced co-kesh-ee) will be just as playful, including perhaps a Grilled Octopus Hot Dog—slow-cooked octopus, finished with a quick sear, served in a hot dog bun, or Osaka street corn, flavored with miso aioli and togarashi –a peppery Japanese spice blend.
+The menu at Kokeshi (pronounced co-kesh-ee) is just as playful, including a Grilled Octopus Hot Dog—slow-cooked octopus, finished with a quick sear, served in a hot dog bun, or Osaka street corn, flavored with miso aioli and togarashi –a peppery Japanese spice blend.
 A kimchi tasting menu from local pickle producer Maitland Mountain Farm will heat things up.

-Expect a lot of noodle and soup dishes, as well.
+There are also a lot of noodle and soup dishes, as well.
 Haigh and Leibowitz have been itching to bring a ramen-style noodle shop to the North Shore.
-“Ramen is blowing up all over New York, San Francisco and a lot of major cities,” Leibowitz says.
+“Ramen is blowing up all over New York, San Francisco, and a lot of major cities,” Leibowitz says.
 “It’s got some ethnic spin to it, in the sense that there are Asian ingredients, but it’s familiar because at the end of the day, it’s a bowl of hearty noodle soup, which everyone can appreciate.”

-“It’s hard to fit us into a box – it’s not sushi, it’s not Chinese food, it’s not Korean barbeque – it’s difficult for people to understand, but we hope to change all that very quickly,” Leibowitz says of the space, opening later this month.
+“It’s hard to fit us into a box – it’s not sushi, it’s not Chinese food, it’s not Korean barbeque,” Leibowitz says of the space.
 “It’s unpretentious food, with a little twist, in a relaxed casual atmosphere.”